 - Applicant’s position: Executive, Senior Managerial, or Specialized Knowledge capacity

-- Previous employment: One year in the past three years with an affiliated entity in a similar role
+- Previous employment: One year in the past three years with the affiliated entity in a similar role

 Spouses of Work and Study Permit Holders

-Spouses or common-law partners of international students and skilled people coming to Canada as temporary foreign workers for more than six months (not low-skilled workers) may receive an “open work permit” allowing them to work for any employer without first having a confirmed job offer.
+Spouses or common-law partners of international students and skilled people coming to Canada as temporary foreign workers for more than six months (except those in low-skilled positions) may receive an “open work permit” allowing them to work for any employer without first having a confirmed job offer.

 Business owners, managers and self-employed applicants may be able to obtain work permits to buy, start, or manage their business.

 Students may be eligible for a variety of work permits.
-Often students can work part-time during their study period and may work as part of an internship if it is a required element of their studies and not more than 50% of their program.
-Students may be eligible for one-time post-graduation open work permit if they graduated from an eligible school and program.
-Graduates of eligible programs lasting two or more years can receive work permits of up to 3 years.
+Some students may be able to work part-time during their study period and may work as part of an internship if it is a required element of their studies and not more than 50% of their program.
+Students may be eligible for a one-time post-graduation open work permit if they graduated from an eligible school and program.
+Graduates of eligible programs lasting two or more years can receive work permits of up to three years.

 International Experience Canada

-Canada has entered numerous bilateral agreements with other countries enabling young people to come to Canada to work temporarily.
-As of November 21, 2015, the new application process requires candidates to create an online profile and wait for an Invitation to Apply before initiating their work permit application.
+Canada participates in numerous bilateral agreements with other countries enabling young people to come to Canada to work temporarily.
+There are also some recognized organizations that enable young people to participate in the program.
+The application process requires candidates to create an online profile and wait for an Invitation to Apply before initiating their work permit application.